Course No. 9025

 After reading Chapter 16, participants will be able to:

-b.
-Recognizing the unlimited marital deduction and its effect on the gross estate of the value of property; and
+- Recognize the unlimited marital deduction and its effect on the gross estate and specify the applicable exclusion amounts for various years of death.